Hifiman : Susvara vs Shangri-La Senior

 - Viva Egoista 845 powering the Hifiman Susvara (orthodynamic)

-- Viva STX powering the Hifiman Shangri-La Sr. (electrostatic)
+- Viva STX (300B tubes) powering the Hifiman Shangri-La Sr. (electrostatic)

 Beneath the headphones, we have the Meitner MA5.

-The Susvara’s upper mid-range, acts as a slight filter on the treble.
-Comparative listening allows me to meet this point that I did not noticed until now.
-Which shows up that it is not so embarrassing actually.
-But as soon as I take back to the Shangri-La, it's much easier for me to distinguish the instruments from one another.
+But as soon as I switch back to the Shangri-La, The violins regain all their panache in the highest notes. it's much easier for me to distinguish the instruments from one another.
 I also have a more airy stage, with the Shangri-La.
 Its obvious.

-Space between each of the three violins is slightly larger.
+Space between each one of the three violins is slightly larger.
 I have very often praised the qualities of softness, silkiness, delicacy of the Susvara.
-I confirm here.

-This headphone and it is true for my ears, is really splendid.
-So as I have often also said since May 2017,
+This headphone and it’s true for my ears, is really splendid.
+So have I often said since May 2017.

 The silkiness of the violins is transcribed with more acuity with the Shangri-La which goes higher at the treble but mind it, its treble is always very soft, it is consistent, it is full.

-It rises up very high but it is absolutely neither cold nor ethereal.
+Shangri-La’s treble rises up very high but it is definitively neither cold nor ethereal.

 To make myself clear : I don't know any headphones so far, none, which would be able to reproduce such a pleasurable and open treble.

-Yet god knows how many times I have praised the splendid quality of the Susvara's treble.
+Yet god knows how many times I have praise the splendid quality of the Susvara's treble.
 The Shangri-La is taking it up a notch.

 The harpsichord is a bit eclipsed in the background with the Susvara while the Shangri-La highlights